WilliamWJHuang/KNN-Model/README.md

-# test-repo
+# KNN Model from scratch
-This is a test repo
+This is a KNN model built from scratch.
-A line I wrote on my local computer
-Hi it's test to edit file from emacs
-TEST FROM R STUDIO